Syria takes swipe at U.S. support for "terrorists"

-UNITED NATIONS (Reuters) - Syria’s U.N. envoy said on Thursday that “terrorists” in his country were using foreign communications technology, a clear swipe at U.S. support for opposition groups fighting for the past 16-months to oust President Bashar al-Assad.
+UNITED NATIONS, June 28 (Reuters) - Syria’s U.N. envoy said on Thursday that “terrorists” in his country were using foreign communications technology, a clear swipe at U.S. support for opposition groups fighting for the past 16-months to oust President Bashar al-Assad.

 “Terrorists have been using information and communication technologies provided openly by some of those countries that suffered from the scourge,” Syrian Ambassador Bashar Ja‘afari told a U.N.
 General Assembly debate on counter-terrorism.